 As the automotive industry looks ahead to a world in which connected and autonomous vehicles become the norm, real-time performance monitoring and sophisticated, highly accurate predictive algorithms will provide the bedrock of customer safety and satisfaction.
 ATLAS will help navigate towards this future.

-In the public transport field, for instance, if a train begins to fail while in service, the operator needs to understand the causes and implications quickly.
+In transport, for instance, if a train begins to fail while in service, the operator needs to understand the causes and implications quickly.
 Is it an isolated fault?
 And whether or not that is the case, what effect will this event have on the running schedule across the entire network?